Felteng/f1-town-square/README.md

             <p><img src="readme-assets/manual-approve-url.png" alt="manual url to request approval"></p>
             <p><img src="readme-assets/unauth-approve-request.png" alt="response for unauthorized approval request"></p>
             </details>

+- **Footer**
+    - Featured at the bottom of the page is a footer with the goal of completing the full "frame" of the page.

+    - The footer features a short string of info about the creator of the site as well as a GitHub icon serving as a link to the creators GitHub profile.

 ### Future Features
 - A necessary future feature if the scale of this project aims to be increased to a larger user base would be to change the channel layers for the live chat to be stored on something like a Redis server as opposed to the current earlier small scale implementation that uses InMemoryChannelLayer.